 Choosing a Trustee

-Drafting the Trust Document
+Drafting the Trust Deed

-A well-drafted trust document should include:
+A well-drafted trust deed should include:

-Key Steps | Description | Importance |
+| Key Steps | Description | Importance |

-Drafting the Trust Document | Outlining the terms, powers, and duties of the trust | High |
+| Drafting the Trust Deed | Creating the legal document that establishes the trust and defines its terms and powers | High |

 Eligibility Criteria for Setting Up a Trust

 Before establishing a Lifetime Asset Protection Trust, it’s essential to determine whether you meet the necessary eligibility criteria.
-Understanding these criteria is vital for effective trust planning and ensuring that your trust is valid and effective.
+Understanding these criteria is vital for effective trust planning and ensuring that your trust is valid and enforceable.

 Who Can Create a Trust?